Dripdrop12/ipardalis/content/blog/egg_sales_101.md

 9. Panther Chameleons have genetic determined sex - male eggs are a scam
 10. Eggs are more expensive than juveniles, but sold as cheaper
 11. Egg sales are fundamentally deceptive
-12. Peoples' desire to raise a hatchling should not trump animal welfare
 13. We should not sell to impulse buyers, period - extra time to prepare is not actually a good thing
 14. Unwanted females suffer
 15. Shipping eggs could have negative effects

+### 1. Animal Welfare Comes First

+Many scammers talk about what an amazing experience it is to raise a 1-day old puppy on a bottle... wait.
+No, I mean egg farmers love to talk about how amazing the experience is for their customers.
+They use this to distract from the fact that more hatchlings are dead, permanently disabled or short-lived because of this "once in a lifetime" experience.
+Any argument that tries to justify decreased animal welfare is not ethical.

+> Peoples' desire to raise a hatchling should not be our focus

-### 1. Eggs Don't Always Hatch
+### 2. Eggs Don't Always Hatch

 Over the past 8 years, we have hatched and raised 114 Ambilobe Panther Chameleon clutches.
 Our minimum hatch rate was 0% which has happened